Vitamins To Take In Your 50s

-Enhanced Super Digestive Enzymes by Life Extension is a digestive enzyme supplement that can be taken either just before a meal or during a meal to ensure complete breakdown of food.
+Digest Complete by Enzymedica is a digestive enzymes supplement that can be taken either just before a meal or during a meal to ensure complete breakdown of food.
+Enzymedica are the experts in supplements for digestion and digestive enzymes.
 These digestive enzymes don’t just have to be taken if you suffer from constipation or a sluggish bowel.
 Almost everyone can take these digestive enzymes at any stage of their life to enhance nutrient availability to the body.

 Bone loss accelerates in your 50s especially among women.
 If you have a family history of osteoporosis then it would be prudent to get a bone density scan to determine the strength of your bones.
 You may nevertheless wish to protect your bones and joints using a calcium supplement because although bone loss slows down after menopause, it still continues albeit slowly.
 Calcium supplements such as Bone Restore with Vitamin K2 provide three types of highly absorbable forms of calcium together with several bone building nutrients including Silica and Vitamin D3.

 Finally, I would urge you to go to your GP and get your Vitamin B12 levels checked.
 Vitamin B12 is required for: